sbromberger/LightGraphs.jl/README.md

 [![Documentation Status](https://readthedocs.org/projects/lightgraphsjl/badge/?version=latest)](http://lightgraphsjl.readthedocs.org/en/latest/)
 [![Join the chat at https://gitter.im/JuliaGraphs/LightGraphs.jl](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/JuliaGraphs/LightGraphs.jl)

-*NOTE: LightGraphs v0.3.7 is the last version guaranteed to work with Julia 0.3.
-Please upgrade to Julia 0.4 for the latest features.*

 An optimized graphs package.

 Simple graphs (not multi- or hypergraphs) are represented in a memory- and